 The Proof is in the (Protein) Pudding

-Three studies to date have compared the efficacy of a plant protein to animal-based whey protein when used as a post workout supplement.
+Multiple studies to date have compared the efficacy of a plant protein to animal-based whey protein when used as a post workout supplement.
 In 2013, Joy et al. determined that administration of Oryzatein® rice protein post resistance exercise improved body composition and exercise performance, as good as whey protein did, in groups of trained athletes.
 Specifically, both supplements worked equally well to increase lean body mass, muscle mass, strength and power.
 There were no significant differences between groups.
 This study was published in Nutrition Journal.

 Supplemental pea protein was shown to promote increases in biceps brachii muscle thickness as effectively as whey protein in a 2015 study published in Journal of the International Society of Sports Nutrition.
 Participants underwent 12 weeks of resistance training and were instructed to consume pea protein, whey protein or placebo twice a day during their training period.

-Most recently, a 2018 study on professional mixed martial artists (MMA) found no benefit of whey protein over rice protein (or vice versa) for building and maintaining muscle mass.
+A 2018 study on professional mixed martial artists (MMA) found no benefit of whey protein over rice protein (or vice versa) for building and maintaining muscle mass.
 Participants underwent high intensity and interval training for 6 weeks which included two standardized MMA style sessions per day five days a week along with two strength and conditioning sessions per week.
 The study is published in EC Nutrition.

 These studies help to support the fact that incomplete does not mean obsolete when it comes to plant proteins.
 In spite of incomplete amino acid profiles and imperfect PDCAAS scores, protein synthesis was still achieved especially when consumed as part of omnivorous diets.